 In this article, I explain how going through cancer helped revive my love for type design and defined the naming of my extended typeface family, Rahere.

-After a hiatus of fifteen years from designing typefaces, I released Rahere Sans in 2019 as a family in five weights with corresponding italics.
-Since then I have expanded the family and to date (March 2023) there are two more multi-weight typefaces: Rahere Slab and Rahere Informal typefaces and three display fonts: Rahere Inline, Rahere Esoteric, and my favourite, Rahere Roman Display.
+After a fifteen-year hiatus from designing typefaces, I released Rahere Sans in 2019 as a family in six weights with corresponding italics.
+Since then I have expanded the family and to date (May 2023) there are two more multi-weight typefaces: Rahere Slab and Rahere Informal typefaces and three display fonts: Rahere Inline, Rahere Esoteric and my favourite, Rahere Roman Display.

 What triggered my return to type design and subsequently choose the name Rahere Sans?

 Rewind to June 2007.
-I was in remission from Testicular cancer (that had spread to the lungs) after surgery and four rounds of chemotherapy, but by August cancer had returned to the lungs.
+I was in remission from testicular cancer (that had spread to the lungs) after surgery and four rounds of chemotherapy, but less than three months later, a blood test showed that the cancer had already returned.
 Within two days, I was called into St Bartholomew's Hospital (commonly known as Barts) in London, where they specialise in treating relapsed testicular cancer.
-After another four gruelling months of aggressive, high-dose chemotherapy, I went into remission again, and – fingers crossed – I've been cancer-free to this day.
+I endured another four gruelling months of aggressive, high-dose chemotherapy before going into remission again, and – fingers crossed – I've been cancer-free to this day.

 It was also time to think about a name for the typeface.